RL10N/poio/README.md

 - *msgid*: Character.
 The untranslated (should be American English) message.
 - *msgstr*: Character.
 The translated message, or empty strings in the case of POT files.
 - *is_obsolete*: Logical.
 Is the message obsolete?
+- *msgctxt*: List of character.
+Disambiguating context information to allow multiple messages with the same ID.
 - *translator_comments*: List of character.
 Comments added by the translator, typically to explain unclear messages, or why translation choices were made.
 - *source_reference_comments*: List of character.
 Links to where the message occured in the source, in the form "filename:line".
 - *flags_comments*: List of character.
 Typically used to describe formatting directives.
 R uses C-style formatting, which would imply a `"c-format"` flag.
 For example `%d` denotes an integer, and `%s` denotes a string. `"fuzzy"` flags can appear when PO files are merged.